michalsniezko/product-api/readme.md

 3. Visit http://localhost:8025/ in your browser to verify that emails are being sent after adding Products
 4. See `var/log/product.log` for logs related to products.
 5. Run tests: `make test` in the project root directory
+6. You can connect to DB exposed on port `3306`

 See working application: